reframejs/reframe/docs/usage-manual.template.md

 ~~~

 Note that CSS and static assets are handled by webpack,
-and we can customize how CSS and static assets are handled by customizing the webpack configuration.
+and we can customize the webpack configuration.
-We referer to the Customization Manual for how to customize the webpack configuration.
+We referer to the Customization Manual for further information.

 Also note that all types of static assets are supported.
 (If you are curious,
 we achieve this by using the `file-loader` as fallback,
-i.e. we apply the `file-loader` to all files that are not handled by any loader.)
+i.e. we apply the `file-loader` to all files that are not handled by any other webpack loader.)

 ## Async Data

 A common React use case is to display data that is fetched over the network.

-The page object supports an `async getInitialProps()` property that Reframe calls whenever and before the view is rendered on the server and in the browser.
+The page object supports a `async getInitialProps()` property that Reframe calls every time and before the view is rendered.
+(On both the server and in the browser.)
-We can use `async getInitialProps()` to fetch the data that the React components require.
+We can use `async getInitialProps()` to fetch the data that ourReact components require.

+An example:

 ~~~js
 !INLINE ../example/pages/GameOfThronesPage.html.js